Iowa Assessments (Iowa Test)

 What is on the Iowa Test.
 (Chart of Iowa Assessments Test sections by grade level)

-How to Prepare for the Iowa Test (Iowa Assessments Test)
+How to Prepare for the Iowa Assessments Test

-The best way to prepare for the Iowa Assessments exam is by exposing your child to the exam format and the types of questions they will see on the day of the test.
-Each full-length Iowa Assessments practice test has over 300 questions to practice and comes with answers and explanations.
-Downloadable versions of our tests are available for Mac and PC users for instant access.
+The best way to prepare for the Iowa Assessments test is by exposing students to the test format and the types of questions they will see on the day of the test.
+Each full-length Iowa Assessments practice test includes over 300 questions and comes with answers and explanations.
+Downloadable versions of our practice tests are available for Mac and PC users to allow for instant access.

 Iowa Assessments FAQ (Frequently Asked Questions)